Temporal light artefacts: Recommended limits

 Recommended limits for the TLA phenomena flicker and stroboscopic effect are in NEMA 77-2017 publication.

 Improper use of cameras for TLA assessment

 If smart-phone phone cameras, video cameras or film cameras are used in presence of temporally modulated light, a variety of artefacts may be seen on the picture or on the recording, e.g. vertical or horizontal banding with varying brightness (this category of unwanted effects is temporal light interference - TLI).
 However, the type of artefact depends very much on the camera technology and camera settings.
-Different camera's will show different artefacts depending on type of shutter, picture frame rate and on the mitigation measures taken in the camera.
+Different cameras will show different artefacts depending on type of shutter, picture frame rate and on the mitigation measures taken in the camera.
 Apart from the possible variety of effects that can be seen, there is also a difference between what people perceive directly compared to what people perceive via a camera and display or monitor.
 Hence, usage of common cameras is not a valid and objective means to assess the potential TLA from lighting equipment.